Title

 The regulation prohibits the gathering, possession, sale, and exportation of all types of corals, imposing penalties for violations while allowing limited research permits under strict conditions.

-Confiscated corals may be returned to the sea, donated to schools and museums for educational and scientific purposes, or otherwise disposed of by means most favorable to the government.
+They shall either be returned to the sea, donated to schools and museums for educational and scientific purposes, or disposed through other means most favorable to the government.

-All existing administrative orders, rules, and regulations or parts thereof which are inconsistent with the provisions of this Order are repealed or modified accordingly.
+All existing administrative orders, rules, and regulations (or parts thereof) inconsistent with the Order are repealed or modified accordingly.

 Analyze Cases Smarter, Faster